By Dushyant Shekhawat Feb. 28, 2019

 It all started with a video of the pilot blindfolded being questioned by the Pakistani armed forces.
 At this point, the deniers who couldn’t fathom that one of our pilots had fallen into enemy hands were quick to dismiss this as a fake video, doctored by Pakistan.
 Theories of “moustaches not being allowed” in the IAF did the rounds.
 Unfortunately, for those who would prefer a convenient narrative, this is the digital age, and there’s too much information available online to dispute the facts.

 Not only were Varthaman’s service number, records, and old photos unearthed, but more videos also surfaced — one where Pakistani soldiers were seen rescuing the Indian pilot from a mob of attacking villagers, and another where he can be seen sipping tea while calmly conversing with a Pakistani major.
 And finally, more reports from the Pakistani media emerged online, detailing the quick thinking of the Wing Commander while being pursued by hostile villagers and Pakistani soldiers.

 Within hours of his capture, Varthaman became the nation’s concern and #BringAbhinandanBack became a top trend.
 Even those from Pakistan demanded that he be released.

 In two days, we knew a lot more about Wing Commander Abhinandan Varthaman than we know about any other defence personnel captured by Pakistan.
 The big game- changer here was social media.
 Had it not been for the videos circulating on Twitter and pictures being shared on Facebook, we’d know as little about Varthaman as we knew about Nachiketa when he was in Pakistani custody.
 Rumours would have gained a life of their own and would have probably led to more hysteria and panic.

-Varthaman became face of the ongoing India-Pakistan tension last year and it is unlikely that we will forget him soon.
+Varthaman became face of the ongoing India-Pakistan tension in 2019 and it is unlikely that we will forget him soon.
 We’ve come a long way since Kargil, from a prisoner of war reminding us of the horrors of conflict, to Varthaman becoming a symbol of de-escalation.
 It’s ironic, but at a time when both India and Pakistan seemed closer to war than they had in decades, it was the warriors who showed us the way to peace.